rx-modules/bolt-expressions/README.md

 ## Introduction

 Bolt is a scripting language which mixes both python and mcfunction.
-This package amplifies this language by adding an API for creating fluent expressions losely based off of the `pandas` syntax.
+This package amplifies this language by adding an API for creating fluent expressions loosely based off of the `pandas` syntax.
 These expressions are use for simplifying large bits of scoreboard and storage operation allowing you to swiftly create complex operations with the ease of normal programming.

 ```py
 from bolt_expressions import Scoreboard